Correia-jpv/fucking-awesome-dotnet-core/README.md

 * [ServiceStack.Text](https://github.com/ServiceStack/ServiceStack.Text) - JSON, JSV and CSV Text Serializers.
 * [TinyCsvParser](https://github.com/bytefish/TinyCsvParser) - Easy to use, easy to extend and high-performance library for CSV parsing with .NET.
 * [YamlDotNet](https://github.com/aaubry/YamlDotNet) - .NET library for YAML.
+* [YAXLib](https://github.com/sinairv/YAXLib) - XML Serialization Library for the .NET Framework and .NET Core.
+Extremely flexible and powerful.

 ### Testing
 * [Bogus](https://github.com/bchavez/Bogus) - Simple and sane fake data generator for C#.
 Based on and ported from the famed faker.js.